reina-peh/Anaconda-Data-Science-Expo-2023/README.md

 `Kaleido`: For static image export support with Plotly
 `Geopandas`: An open-source project that makes working with geospatial data in python easier

-# Challenges
+# Challenges We Faced
 ### 1. Creation of a links structure
-The primary technical challenge in generating the Sankey diagram was creating a structured list of dictionaries that define links between nodes.
+The primary technical challenge in generating the Sankey diagram was creating a DataFrame that can then be extracted  used to illustrate the migrant flows between countries structured list of dictionaries that define links between nodes.

 #### Approach:
 ```